 In ehr-space, a direct locator for an EHR is an EHR identifier as distinct from a subject or patient identifier or query.
 Normally the copy in the 'local system' is the one required, and a majority of the time, may be the only one in existence.
 In this case, the required EHR can be identified simply by an unqualified identifier, giving a URI of the form:

-ehr:1234567/
+ehr:/1234567/

 However, due to copying / synchronising of the EHR for one subject among multiple EHR systems, a given EHR identifier may exist at more than one location.
 It is not guaranteed that each such EHR is a completely identical copy of the others, since partial copying is allowed.
 Therefore, in an environment where EHR copies exist, and there is a need to identify exactly which EHR instance is required, a system identifier is also required, giving a URI of the form:

-ehr:1234567@rmh.nhs.net/
+ehr://rmh.nhs.net/1234567/

 Top-level Structure Locator

 There are two logical ways to identify a top-level structure in an openEHR EHR.
-The first is via the combination of the identifier of the required top-level object and the version time (i.e. 'system' or 'commit' time).
-The former can be done in a number of ways, including via the use of the uid of the relevant VERSIONED_OBJECT, or via archetype identifiers, or names.
+The first is via the identifier of the required top-level object (i.e. VERSIONED_OBJECT.uid).
+When a URI uses the object identifier, the 'latest_trunk_version' is always assumed.
 This would lead to URIs like the following:

-ehr:1234567/87284370-2D4B-4e3d-A3F3-F303D2F4F34B@latest_trunk_version -- a VO Guid

-ehr:1234567/87284370-2D4B-4e3d-A3F3-F303D2F4F34B@2005-08-02T04:30:00 -- using time
+ehr:/1234567/compositions/87284370-2D4B-4e3d-A3F3-F303D2F4F34B

-The second way to identify a top-level structure is by using an exact Version identifier, i.e. the standard openEHR Version identifier, which takes the form versioned_object_uid::creating_system_id::version_tree_id.
+The second way to identify a top-level structure is by using an exact Version identifier, which takes the form object_id::creating_system_id::version_tree_id.
 This leads to URIs like the following:

-ehr:1234567/87284370-2D4B-4e3d-A3F3-F303D2F4F34B::rmh.nhs.net::2

-ehr:1234567/87284370-2D4B-4e3d-A3F3-F303D2F4F34B::F7C5C7B7-75DB-4b39-9A1E-C0BA9BFDBDEC::2
+ehr:/1234567/compositions/87284370-2D4B-4e3d-A3F3-F303D2F4F34B::rmh.nhs.net::2

+ehr:/1234567/compositions/87284370-2D4B-4e3d-A3F3-F303D2F4F34B::F7C5C7B7-75DB-4b39-9A1E-C0BA9BFDBDEC::2

-The first URI identifies a top-level item whose version identifier is 87284370-2D4B-4e3d-A3F3-F303D2F4F34B::rmh.nhs.net::2, i.e. the second trunk version of the Versioned Object indentified by the Guid, created at an EHR system identified by net.nhs.rmh.
-The second is the same, but another Guid is used to identify the creating system as well.
+The first URI identifies a top-level item whose version identifier is 87284370-2D4B-4e3d-A3F3-F303D2F4F34B::rmh.nhs.net::2, i.e. the second trunk version of the Versioned Object identified by the GUID, created at an EHR system identified by net.nhs.rmh.
+The second is the same, but another GUID is used to identify the creating system as well.
 Note that the mention of a system in the version identifier does not imply that the requested EHR is at that system, only that the top-level object being sought was created at that system.

-If no Version identifier is mentioned, 'latest_trunk_version' is always assumed, as per the following:

-ehr:1234567/87284370-2D4B-4e3d-A3F3-F303D2F4F34B

 Item URIs

 With the addition of path expressions as described earlier, URIs can be constructed that refer to the finest grained items in the openEHR EHR, such as the following:

-ehr:1234567/87284370-2D4B-4e3d-A3F3-F303D2F4F34B@latest_trunk_version/
+ehr:/1234567/compositions/87284370-2D4B-4e3d-A3F3-F303D2F4F34B/

 content[openEHR-EHR-SECTION.vital_signs.v1]/